 Doping Authority Netherlands acts in a chair capacity on one of WADA’s working groups on the development of training programmes (Global Learning & Development Framework).
 The training programmes are for people working in the field of anti-doping.
 The work began in October 2020 and was completed in 2022.
 The working group has monthly video meetings.
 Furthermore, the Head of Education has completed a ‘Train the Trainer’ course organised by WADA.
 The purpose of the course was to prepare the participants to conduct training programmes.
 The course consisted of 6 online meetings.

 Like every year, a response to the draft version of the prohibited list was sent to WADA in the summer.
 Doping Authority Netherlands coordinates the Dutch response on behalf of the NOC*NSF, the NOC*NSF Athletes Committee and the Ministry of Health, Welfare and Sport.

 At the request of WADA, we have a seat on the Prevalence of Doping Working Group.
 The general aim is to establish a more detailed picture of the knowledge currently available about the prevalence of doping and how this knowledge can best be increased in the future.
 In 2021, some pilot studies were conducted and work continued on a range of scientific publications on the subject.

 COUNCIL OF EUROPE

 The pandemic meant that there were fewer meetings than usual.
-We attended two meetings of the CAHAMA (Ad hoc European Committee for the World Anti-Doping Agency).
+We attended four meetings of the CAHAMA (Ad hoc European Committee for the World Anti-Doping Agency).
 The CAHAMA mission is:

-In the context of the 'Expert Group on Education' of the Council of Europe, Doping Authority Netherlands attended an online meeting on 19 November.
-Doping Authority Netherlands gave two presentations at this meeting, one on international cooperation in education and one on the Erasmus+ project RESPECT.
+In the context of the ‘Advisory Group on Education – Working Group’ of the Council of Europe, Doping Authority Netherlands attended six online meetings in 2021.

 Institute for National Anti-Doping Organizations (iNADO)